pesterhazy/bash2bb/README.md

 ## Installation

 bash2bb depends on the [shfmt](https://github.com/mvdan/sh) command-line tool.
-On macOS this can be installed like so:
+On macOS this dependency can be installed like via homebrew:

 ```
 brew install shfmt